 3.14.
 Resellers.
 Registrar may, at its discretion from time to time, designate one or more resellers that will be permitted to provide registrar services consistent with those permitted of Registrar under this Agreement (each a “Reseller”).
 Registrar shall enter into an agreement with each of its Resellers (a “Reseller Agreement”) to ensure Registrar’s compliance with this Agreement.
 All Reseller Agreements shall expressly require that the Reseller comply with all of the terms and conditions of this Agreement and all of Registrar’s covenants, obligations, representations, and warranties as set forth in this Agreement.
-Registrar shall be primarily liable for all acts and omissions of its Resellers as if the same were made by Registrar directly, and Donuts’ obligations under this Agreement shall not be altered due to Registrar’s appointment of any Resellers.
-Further, in its Reseller Agreement with each Reseller, Registrar shall require such Reseller to indemnify, defend and hold harmless Donuts (by express reference or by reference to all registry operators) and its affiliates and subsidiaries, as well as their respective owners, directors, managers, officers, employees, representatives, agents, service providers and contractors from and against any and all claims, damages, liabilities, costs and expenses of any kind, including without limitation reasonable legal fees and expenses (including on appeal), arising out of or relating to (a) any claim or alleged claim relating to any product or service of such Reseller; (b) any claim or alleged claim relating to any agreement with any Registrant that registers a Registered Name through Reseller; (c) any claim or alleged claim relating to Reseller’s domain name registration business or other activities, including, but not limited to, reseller’s advertising, domain name application process, systems and other processes, fees charged, billing practices and customer service; and/or (d) any breach by Reseller of any of the terms, conditions, covenants, obligations, agreements, representations or warranties set forth herein.
+Registrar shall be primarily liable for all acts and omissions of its Resellers as if the same were made by Registrar directly, and Identity Digital’s obligations under this Agreement shall not be altered due to Registrar’s appointment of any Resellers.
+Further, in its Reseller Agreement with each Reseller, Registrar shall require such Reseller to indemnify, defend and hold harmless Identity Digital (by express reference or by reference to all registry operators) and its affiliates and subsidiaries, as well as their respective owners, directors, managers, officers, employees, representatives, agents, service providers and contractors from and against any and all claims, damages, liabilities, costs and expenses of any kind, including without limitation reasonable legal fees and expenses (including on appeal), arising out of or relating to (a) any claim or alleged claim relating to any product or service of such Reseller; (b) any claim or alleged claim relating to any agreement with any Registrant that registers a Registered Name through Reseller; (c) any claim or alleged claim relating to Reseller’s domain name registration business or other activities, including, but not limited to, reseller’s advertising, domain name application process, systems and other processes, fees charged, billing practices and customer service; and/or (d) any breach by Reseller of any of the terms, conditions, covenants, obligations, agreements, representations or warranties set forth herein.
 This indemnification obligation must be made to survive any termination or expiration of the Reseller Agreement and/or this Agreement.
-Donuts reserves the right upon written notice to require Registrar to terminate any Reseller’s right to provide registrar services with respect to any or all Donuts TLDs if such Reseller fails to comply with the terms of this Agreement (a “Reseller Breach”) and to take any measures Donuts deems necessary to prevent such Reseller from accessing the Registry System directly or indirectly.
-Unless the nature of the Reseller Breach is such that it is incapable of being cured or the same breach has been committed previously by the same Reseller, Donuts’ notice shall provide a 10-day cure period.
+Identity Digital reserves the right upon written notice to require Registrar to terminate any Reseller’s right to provide registrar services with respect to any or all Identity Digital TLDs if such Reseller fails to comply with the terms of this Agreement (a “Reseller Breach”) and to take any measures Identity Digital deems necessary to prevent such Reseller from accessing the Registry System directly or indirectly.
+Unless the nature of the Reseller Breach is such that it is incapable of being cured or the same breach has been committed previously by the same Reseller, Identity Digital’s notice shall provide a 10-day cure period.

 3.15.
 ICANN Requirements.
 Each Party’s obligations hereunder are subject to modification at any time as the result of ICANN Requirements.
 Notwithstanding anything in this Agreement to the contrary, Registrar shall comply with any such ICANN Requirements in accordance with the timeline defined by ICANN.